cmantill/econt_sw/econt_sw/README.md

   - [x] Test a fixed address, read/write from/to every bit of every register in the ASIC (only reads for RO registers)
   ```
   python3 testing/i2c.py --i2c ASIC emulator --addr 0,1 --server 5554,5555 --set-address True
+  # this does not start a server so it needs servers
+  python3 zmq_server.py --addr 0x20 --server 5554
+  python3 zmq_server.py --addr 0x21 --server 5555
   ```
   - [x] Test every possible i2c address for the ASIC
   ```